A new survey shows overwhelming support for the Tampa Bay Rays stadium deal, with limited opposition.

 Those polls, as we have reported before, were flawed.

-But it offered a leading question and the poll itself was unscientific.
+But it offered a leading question, and the poll itself was unscientific.
 It was sent to residents via SurveyMonkey, which does not have safeguards in place to ensure responses are coming from the intended recipients.
 Further, it was sent to more than 30,000 people, with fewer than 800 answering.

 Another survey, taken last month, could easily be summed up as a push poll.
-As I wrote then, the poll was a classic example of toeing the line between legitimate survey and loathed push poll.
+As I wrote then, the poll was a classic example of toeing the line between a legitimate survey and a loathed push poll.
 In the only part of the survey that passes a salt shaker test, respondents were first asked how familiar they are with the redevelopment proposal that includes “building new apartments, condominiums and offices … and the construction of a new baseball stadium for the Tampa Bay Rays” before being asked whether they support or oppose the plan.

 Under that question, 51% of respondents indicated they supported the plan, with only 36% in opposition.
 That means that even with the 13% of respondents who indicated they were undecided, the opposition would still be in the minority.